Understand your needs

-In this phase, the planning is put into motion while collaborating with other relevant professionals as needed – whether Raymond James specialists or your current attorney or CPA.
+In this phase, the planning is put into motion while collaborating with other relevant professionals as needed – Northbound Wealth specialists or your current attorney or CPA.
 The plan is based on your goals uncovered in previous steps of the advisory process and factors in your investment horizon, as well as the types and levels of risk that you can afford and with which you’re comfortable.

 Manage the plan once it’s in place